-First-person plural pronouns capture group identification, and third-person plural pronouns have been associated with extremism~\cite{pennebaker2007computerized, grover_detecting_2019, cohen_detecting_2014}.
-Thus, for the TD community, the intervention seems to have transiently increased group identification immediately after the ban, and later, attention seems to have shifted to the out-group.
-The reduced focus on the out-group following the community intervention could also be related to the way words in the \textit{fixation dictionary} were used after the migration.
+First-person plural pronouns capture group identification and third-person plural pronouns have been associated with extremism~\cite{pennebaker2007computerized, grover_detecting_2019, cohen_detecting_2014}.
+Thus, for the TD community, the intervention seems to have transiently increased group identification immediately after the ban, and later, attention seems to have shifted to the outgroup.
+The reduced focus on the outgroup following the community intervention could also be related to the way words in the \textit{fixation dictionary} were used after migration.
 There too, we observe a similar pattern: a sharp drop followed by a gradual increase in usage.

 Overall, these findings suggest that the community migrations heterogeneously impacted the communities at hand.
-While not much changed for the Incel community, we find that for TD, there were significant increases in signals related to both the fixation warning behavior (\emph{Toxicity}) and the group behavior warning behavior (both first- and third-person plural pronouns).
-Again, here a potential confound is the death of George Floyd in 25 May 2020, which impacted user activity (see \Figref{fig:trends}) and coincides with increases in some of the metrics studied (\eg, third person plural pronouns).
+While not much changed for the Incel community, we find that for TD, there were significant increases in signals related to both the fixation warning behavior (\emph{Toxicity}) and the group identification warning behavior (both first- and third-person plural pronouns).
+Again, here a potential confound is the death of George Floyd on 25 May 2020, which impacted user activity (see \Figref{fig:trends}) and coincides with increases in some of the metrics studied (\eg, third-person plural pronouns).
 By repeating the analysis for TD excluding the period after 24 May 2020, we still find that these changes hold.
-We again observe significant increases in the intercept for \emph{Toxicity} ($\alpha = 1.2$) and \emph{We} pronouns ($\alpha = 0.4)$, as well as a significant increase in the trend in the usage of \emph{They} pronouns ($\beta = 0.03$).

-\subsection{User-level Trends}
+\subsection{User-level trends}

-Similar to our content-level analysis, the reason behind the increase in some of the signals related to online radicalization are important.
-Here, again, it could be that the subset of users who migrated to the fringe platform were more radical to begin with \emph{or} that the users became more radical after the migration.
+Similar to our content-level analysis, the reasons behind the increase in some of the signals related to online radicalization are important.
+Here, again, it could be that the subset of users who migrated to the fringe platform was more radical to begin with \emph{or} that the users became more radical after the migration.
 Thus, it is important to analyze changes at the user level.
 Luckily, the sample of matched users gives us the opportunity to control for self-selection since we can measure, \eg, the percentage of toxic posts before \vs\ after the migration for the same group of matched users.